Ruth536/Portfolio/README.md

 Programming languages like HTML, CSS, Boostrap, JavaScript are the basic component of this app.
 Node.js used to return the HTML contents from the web server.
-Install the node.js external packages Express,.public, fs package, bodyParser to return the statich HTML files.
+Install the web application framework for Node.js, external packages included Express,.public, fs package, bodyParser which will return the static HTML files.
 It serves the files to web clients.
+Clients and web servers communicate using HTTP, common language betwwen web clients and web servers.